 The first four fifths of the book are a brilliant expose of the food industry.
 It’s actually not so much of an expose as it is an accurate description of why the industry is locked into the way it is and why change is damn near impossible.
 The book shows why food manufacturers makes foods that make us fat, why the grocery stores are set up to beguile us into buying things we shouldn’t, and why restaurants trick us into ordering not what’s best for us, but what’s best for the restaurant’s bottom line.

 The last chapters are weak because, sadly, Mr. Cardello has bought into the idea that what really makes us fat is that we eat too many calories.
 In his mind, it doesn’t matter what those calories are made of, they’re all the same.
-Except for saturated fat, or course.
+Except for saturated fat, of course.
 He’s convinced that saturated fat will do us in.
-He has pretty much bought into the notion that fat and calories make us fat, and the last couple of chapters of the book are a compilation of his ideas as to how to change the food industry.
-He thinks that people love nasty processed food and they’re going to eat it no matter what, so why not make it lower in calories and lower in fat.
+He is pretty much certain that fat and calories make us fat, and the last couple of chapters of the book are a compilation of his ideas as to how to change the food industry.
+He thinks that people love nasty processed food, and they’re going to eat it no matter what, so why not make it lower in calories and lower in fat.
 Most of his ideas revolve around making smaller portion sizes and products with lower fat and calorie counts.

-Why does he buy into all this?
+Why does he buy into all this nonsense?
 Because of Dr. Bray, among others.